coccoinomane/song/README.md

 ## CONTACT
-Feel free to send an email to <guido.pettinari@gmail.com> for any enquiry or suggestion.
+Feel free to send an email to Guido Pettinari <guido.pettinari@gmail.com> or Christian Fidler <christian.fidler@port.ac.uk> for any enquiry or suggestion.
 We realise that bispectra and second-order perturbation theory may be a bit confusing, so we are happy to help.

 [1]: http://camb.info/ "The CAMB Boltzmann code"